twebr/nbility-model-github/GUIDELINES.md

     * A capability on levels 3, 2 or 1 is only defined if the lifecycle of such a capability differs.
         * So if the business capability can separately be managed and the activities of the capability can separately be changed.
         * An indication might be if there is a separate business owner within most grid operators, although this is just an indication.
-* NBility elements can be understood by outsiders.
 * No registration capabilities - The registration of a business object is always part of the capability managing the business object.
 No capabilities are defined just for registration of a business object.
 * Two Capability groupings: NBility consists of two Capability groupings: the core capability group (identification starts with 'C'); and the enterprise capability group  (identification starts with 'E')
     * Core capabilities are capabilities specific for a grid operator